-Taking the lead among wireless carriers, Verizon Wireless announced today that it is launching the nation's first wireless service for the new generation of smart phone-a Web ready, Palm-powered wireless handset that combines the best of a personal digital assistant (PDA) with the ubiquitous connectivity of a wireless phone.
+Taking the lead among wireless carriers, Verizon Wireless recently announced that it is launching the nation's first wireless service for the new generation of smart phone-a Web-ready, Palm-powered wireless handset that combines the best of a personal digital assistant (PDA) with the ubiquitous connectivity of a wireless phone.

 Verizon Wireless is giving its customers the chance to be first-on-the-block with the smartest PDA/wireless phone on the market.
-The Kyocera 6035 will be available to consumers in most Verizon Wireless Communication Stores on Monday, March 5, 2001.
-The dual-branded handset features wireless Web access, a large screen and supports the installation of hundreds of applications compatible with Palm OS® software.
+The Kyocera 6035 became available to consumers in most Verizon Wireless Communication stores on March 5.
+The dual-branded handset features wireless Web access and a large screen, and supports the installation of hundreds of applications compatible with Palm OS® software.
 The tri-mode handset supports CDMA digital PCS, CDMA digital cellular and analog.
-Combined with the most extensive network across the United States, Verizon Wireless customers can be connected virtually anywhere.
+When combined with the most extensive wireless network across the United States, the Smartphone allows Verizon Wireless customers to be connected virtually anywhere.
 The Smartphone is expected to retail at $499 with a one-year service contract.

 The Kyocera 6035 has the ability to support thousands of Palm-certified software applications, giving users the ability to: